+1) Far too many Americans, I believe, take for granted the monumental achievement of religious liberty which is the fruit of the First Amendment of our Constitution.
 Sanford H. Cobb, an expert on the history of religious liberty, claimed that the American pattern of religious freedom was "the most striking contribution of America to the science of government."
 Indeed, it is that, but for religious people the separation of church and state has also assured the possibility of the freest expression of the human conscience, described by John Locke in these words:

-Civil power, right, and dominion neither can nor ought in any manner to be extended to the salvation of souls, or can any such power be vested in the magistrate by the consent of the people-for no man can, if he would, conform his faith to the dictates of another All the life and power of true religion consists in the inward and full persuasion of the mind.-It is one thing to persuade, another to command, one thing to press with arguments, another with penalties-.
-The church itself is a thing absolutely separate and distinct from the commonwealth.
+Civil power, right, and dominion . . . neither can nor ought in any manner to be extended to the salvation of souls, or can any such power be vested in the magistrate by the consent of the people ... for no man can, if he would, conform his faith to the dictates of another.
+All the life and power of true religion consists in the inward and full persuasion of the mind ...
+It is one thing to persuade, another to command; one thing to press with arguments, another with penalties....
+The church itself is a thing absolutely separate and distinct from the commonwealth

-If the memories of the persecutions of the Protestant sectarians, the Catholic and Jewish immigrants under the established churches of America's colonies have grown too dim in our recollection, certainly the struggles today for the rights of freedom of conscience on the part of Christians and Jews in the Soviet Union, Poland, Pakistan, Libya, Uganda and elsewhere ought to strengthen our appreciation of this precious human right and spiritual value, and fortify our resolve to preserve it here and elsewhere.
+If the memories of the persecutions of the Protestant sectarians and the Catholic and Jewish immigrants under the established churches of America's colonies have grown too dim in our recollection, certainly the struggles today for the rights of freedom of conscience on the part of Christians and Jews in the Soviet Union, Poland, Pakistan, Libya, Uganda, and elsewhere ought to strengthen our appreciation of this precious human right and spiritual value.